SteelSeries/gamesense-sdk/doc/api/standard-zones.md

 `screened`
 : Any connected, supported device that supports notifications on a single OLED or LCD screen.
 Initially the Rival 700.

+Note: Engine 3.7.0 and later

 `screened-WIDTHxHEIGHT`
 : Any connected, supported device that supports notifications on a single OLED or LCD screen that has the specified resolution in pixels.
 Initially, the type `screened-128x36` matches the Rival 700.

-Note: Engine 3.7.0 and later
+Note: Engine 3.8.0 and later

 # Zones by device type #